Nomad

 Tdap (Tetanus, Diphtheria, Pertussis)1 dose

-Cost Breakdown (as of June 2025)
+Costs (As of June 2025)

-Week 1Yellow Fever, Tdap, Rabies (1st dose) + Registration & Service Fees2,920 THB
+Week 1: Yellow Fever, Tdap, Rabies (1st) + registration & service fees2,920 THB

-• Yellow Fever + Rabies only: around 2,800 THB
+• Yellow Fever + Rabies only: approximately 2,800 THB

-Vaccination and Aftercare
+Vaccination & Aftercare

-Now I’m all set to go to Africa — even though I haven’t made any concrete plans yet!
+Now I’m all set to go to Africa, even though I haven’t made any concrete plans yet!

 Side Effects

-• Week 1: No issues
+• Week 1: No noticeable symptoms

 Sponsored Link